 Days and opening hours

-- Adult: 11 to 12.50 €.
+- Adult: 14 €.
 Free entry for children < 18 years, Job-seeker, disabled people and accompanying persons.
 Group rate available for > 20 people.
+The ticket for the Musée national Picasso-Paris is a single ticket giving access to all current exhibitions.
 Free under conditions and for all the first sunday of every month.
 Included in the Paris Museum Pass.

 - Ticketing in number